SemenovLab/Early-Stage-Melanoma-Recurrence-Prediction/README.md

 Research Use Only.

 ## Description
 data: includes an sample dataset.
+melanoma_example_v1.0.csv: 30 artificial samples created to demonstrate the running of the codes.

 code: includes all the codes for the analyses.
 code/Melanoma_cohort_v1.0.Rmd for data preprocessing. code/ml-analysis-site-binary-classification-v1.0.ipynb: binary recurrence classification tasks.